simplex-chat/simplex-chat/blog/README.md

 - Why do we need end-to-end encryption?
 - Why encryption is even allowed?
-- End-to-end encryption security: attacks and defence.
+- End-to-end encryption security: attacks and defense.
 - How secure is encryption in different messengers?
-- Adding quantum resistantce to Signal double ratchet algorithm.
+- Adding quantum resistance to Signal double ratchet algorithm.
 - When can you start using quantum resistant chats?
 - Next for post-quantum crypto: all direct chats, small groups and security audit.